Home Recipes Amish Potato Salad (Old-Fashioned Recipe)

 The Best Potato for Amish Potato Salad

-You’ll want to use potatoes that are starchy because they do a fine job at absorbing the salad.
+What are the best potatoes for potato salad?
+Well, you want to use starchy potatoes because they do a fine job of absorbing the dressing.

 They should also be firm enough that they won’t fall apart when you toss them with the rest of the ingredients.